elixir-ecto/ecto/guides/introduction/Embedded Schemas.md

 ### `embeds_one` and `embed_many`

-One of the first choices to make is how to represent the embedded within the struct.
-Do we want to store an array of structures (using `embeds_many`) or just one (using `embeds_one`)?
+One of the first choices to make is how to represent the embedded data within the struct.
+Do we want to store an array of structs using `embeds_many`, or just one using `embeds_one`?
 In our example we are going to use `embeds_one` since users will only ever have one profile associated with them.

 ```elixir
 defmodule User do